Pterostylis pedunculata

-Pterostylis pedunculata, commonly known as the upright maroonhood, is a species of orchid endemic to south-eastern Australia.
+Pterostylis pedunculata, commonly known as the upright maroonhood or maroonhood, is a species of orchid endemic to south-eastern Australia.
 Flowering plants have a rosette of two to six stalked leaves and a single green flower which is white near its base and tinged with reddish brown to black and with a gap between the petals and lateral sepals.
 It is common and widespread in a range of habitats.

 Description

 Pterostylis pedunculata is a terrestrial, perennial, deciduous, herb with an underground tuber.
 Flowering plants have a rosette of between two and six stalked leaves, each leaf 10–65 mm long and 5–20 mm wide.
 A single flower 15–20 mm long and 5–7 mm wide is borne on a spike 60–250 mm high.
 The flowers are green, white near the base with reddish-brown to black tinges near the tip.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column but the dorsal sepal is slightly longer than the petals and has a sharp point on its end.
 There is a gap between the petals and the lateral sepals, which have thread-like tips 16–30 mm long.
 The sinus between the lateral sepals has a deep, V-shaped notch in the centre.
 The labellum is 5–7 mm long, about 3 mm wide, reddish-brown, egg-shaped, straight and just visible above the sinus.
 Flowering occurs from July to November.